mzmine/mzmine_documentation/docs/module_docs/filter_scan_merge_select/scan_merge_select.md

 4. **Each energy** - Merging happens for each fragmentation energy and also across energies if selected.
 5. **MS^n tree** - Merging happens for each MS^n tree node (precursor) - this option will be combined with sample and energy handling.
+This has no effect on MS^2 data.
 6. **MS^n to pseudo MS^2** - Merges all MS^n spectra into a single 'MS^2' spectrum.
-7. **Single most intense scan** - Selects the single most intense scan in each sample or across samples, depending on the selection.
-8. **All input scans** - Selects all input scans without merging.
-Combined with the other options this means that raw input scans and merged scans will be exported.
+This has no effect on MS^2 data.

+#### Also include input scans

+Also include unmerged input scans into the final scan selection.
+This is from the "raw" or "source" scans that are input to the merging.

+1. **Most intense scan across samples**: One scan per fragmentation energy across all samples with the highest summed intensity
+2. **Most intense scan per sample**: One scan per fragmentation energy for each sample with the highest summed intensity
+3. **All scans**: All input scans will be selected
+4. **None**: Select **no** input scan but rely only on merged scans.
+This requires merging to be active, by selecting valid **merging options**

+#### Examples

 **Example 1:** **Across samples + across energies**: This will produce a single scan that is merged across all scans of all energies and samples.